japila-books/spark-sql-internals/docs/expressions/spark-sql-Expression-SubqueryExpression-ScalarSubquery.md

 # ScalarSubquery (SubqueryExpression) Expression

-`ScalarSubquery` is a link:spark-sql-Expression-SubqueryExpression.adoc[SubqueryExpression] that returns a single row and a single column only.
+`ScalarSubquery` is a spark-sql-Expression-SubqueryExpression.md[SubqueryExpression] that returns a single row and a single column only.

 `ScalarSubquery` represents a structured query that can be used as a "column".

-IMPORTANT: Spark SQL uses the name of `ScalarSubquery` twice to represent a `SubqueryExpression` (this page) and  an link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc[ExecSubqueryExpression].
+IMPORTANT: Spark SQL uses the name of `ScalarSubquery` twice to represent a `SubqueryExpression` (this page) and  an spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md[ExecSubqueryExpression].
 You've been warned.

-`ScalarSubquery` is <<creating-instance, created>> exclusively when `AstBuilder` is requested to link:spark-sql-AstBuilder.adoc#visitSubqueryExpression[parse a subquery expression].
+`ScalarSubquery` is <<creating-instance, created>> exclusively when `AstBuilder` is requested to spark-sql-AstBuilder.md#visitSubqueryExpression[parse a subquery expression].

 [source, scala]
 ----